 Arrest and Ongoing Investigations in Johnson’s Case

 Following the incident, a man was arrested on suspicion of manslaughter by South Yorkshire Police.
 The police have consulted highly specialized experts and are working closely with the Sheffield City Council’s health and safety department to understand the events leading to Johnson’s untimely death.
-The man arrested was later bailed and rebailed, with his current bail extended until April 25, 2024, as investigations continue.
+The man arrested was later bailed and rebailed.

-*Latest Update: The man arrested in connection with Adam Johnson’s death has been rebailed until November 2024.
-The investigation remains active, with South Yorkshire Police continuing to collaborate with specialized experts and the Sheffield City Council’s health and safety department.
-Authorities have stated that further updates will be provided as the investigation progresses, but no new developments have been reported beyond the extension of the bail period.
+*Latest Update: The man arrested in connection with Adam Johnson’s tragic on-ice death has been rebailed until May 29, 2025 as South Yorkshire Police continue their investigation.
+Authorities are working closely with specialized experts and Sheffield City Council’s health and safety department to reconstruct the events leading to the incident.

 Safety Measures and Reforms After Adam Johnson’s Death